AdobeDocs/experience-manager-cloud-service.en/help/forms/create-reviews-forms.md

 ---
 title: How to create and manage reviews in forms?
-description: A Review is a mechanism to add reviewers and allow reviewers to comment on a form.
+description: Use the review mechanism to add reviewers and allow reviewers to comment on a form.
 topic-tags: forms-manager
 exl-id: 378049f8-bf21-4595-819d-ba5fba7023c0
 ---